top of page

 Once the main competitions have taken place a separate panel of NCPF Listed Judges takes a fresh look at the most successful entries and selects from them the Federation’s entries into the Inter-Federation Competitions organised by the PAGB, known generally as the Alliance Competitions.

-• SELECTORS CHOICE PORTFOLIO
+• SELECTORS CHOICE

 After the Alliance entry has been chosen a further panel of NCPF Judges look at the remainder and select a portfolio of prints and PDI images designed to reflect the work of the Northern Counties Federation members.
+Once complete the Portfolio Secretary prepares two separate portfolios, available on CD for individual clubs to book for their club night programmes.

 • The Awards Portfolio: This features all the award-winning images, highly commended work, and images selected for the PAGB (Photographic Alliance of Great Britain) inter-federation competitions.